Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.35 degrees Kelvin in August 2025, versus 1.40 in July 2025.
+In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.35 degrees Kelvin in August 2025, compared to 1.40 in July.

 History.
-Here are a few simple statistics computed on the whole sample: the anomaly was equal on average to -0.02 degrees Kelvin; it recorded its maximum of 1.89 in August 2014; it hit a minimum of -1.61 in June 1918.
+Here's a snapshot of a few descriptive statistics computed on the entire sample: the anomaly had an average value of -0.02 degrees Kelvin; it registered a minimum of -1.61 in June 1918; it recorded its highest level of 1.89 in August 2014.

 Latest values